 - Student jobs such as fitness instructors and monitors, and Cornell Dining staff, provide opportunities for growth and advancement.

-- The Cornell Public Service Center provides opportunities for leadership engagement in the local community.
+- The David M. Einhorn Center for Community Engagement provides opportunities for leadership engagement in the local community.

 Hundreds of students volunteer annually to welcome our newest students during Orientation.
 This experience provides opportunities to develop leadership and communication skills.